 This particular source, known as X9, has been of interest to scientists for many years.
 Until a couple of years ago, astronomers thought X9 contained a white dwarf pulling material from a companion star like the Sun.
 (Astronomers call a pair of objects orbiting one another a ‘binary’ system.)
 However, a team of scientists in 2015 used radio data to show that X9 likely consisted instead of a black hole pulling gas from a white dwarf companion.
 These researchers predicted that the white dwarf would take only about 25 minutes to orbit the black hole.

 New Chandra data likely verify this hypothesis and reveal that the X-rays change periodically over about 28 minutes.
-Additionally, Chandra data show evidence for large amounts of oxygen in the system, a characteristic for the presence of a white dwarf.
-Therefore, a strong case can be made that that the companion star is a white dwarf, which would then be orbiting the black hole at only about 2.5 times the separation between the Earth and the Moon.
+Additionally, Chandra data show evidence of large amounts of oxygen in the system, a characteristic of the presence of a white dwarf.
+Therefore, a strong case can be made that the companion star is a white dwarf, which would then be orbiting the black hole at only about 2.5 times the separation between the Earth and the Moon.

 As seen in the artist’s illustration, the white dwarf is so close to the black hole that much of its material is being pulled away.
 If it continues to lose mass, this white dwarf may evolve into some exotic sort of planet or completely evaporate.